-Celebrate peach season with a refreshing Bourbon Peach Slush.
-This boozy slush, made with simple ingredients that are in season, makes for a perfect entertaining cocktail because the recipe can be easily doubled or tripled.
-Makes 4 small drinks.
+Celebrate summertime with a refreshing Peach Bourbon Slush.
+This boozy peach cocktail, made with simple seasonal ingredients, makes for a perfect entertaining drink because the recipe can be easily doubled or tripled.
+Makes 4 drinks.

 It’s peach season!
 This is one of my favorite times during the year, even though it’s close to the temperature of the sun outside.

 The high temps have been in the 100’s for the last two weeks or so… but when I was watching the news yesterday, I learned that the highs are only in the upper 90’s for the coming week.

 And do you know what I said?
 “Oh, that’s not too bad.”

 Because that’s how life goes here in Texas in August: You accept the heat, even though it’s brutal, and you want to hide indoors until autumn arrives.
 Which won’t be until October.
 Probably.

 But you accept the heat, too, because it’s PEACH SEASON!
 And peaches make everything better.